General information requirements for companies

 If a trader is obliged to use an ADR entity then, in addition to the above requirements, the trader must also provide the name and website address of that ADR entity both on its website (if it has one), and in the general terms and conditions of sales contracts or service contracts it uses with consumers.

-In addition, from 15 February 2016 online traders will have to ensure its website states the trader’s email address and contains a link to the EU Commission’s new ODR Platform.
+In addition, online traders have to ensure its website states the trader’s email address and contains a link to the EU Commission’s new ODR Platform.
 The ODR platform is an EU-wide interactive and multilingual website which will be a single point of entry to consumers and traders seeking to resolve out-of-court disputes concerning contractual obligations stemming from online sales and services contracts.

-If an online trader is obliged to use an ADR entity then it must, from 15 February 2016, in addition to the above, provide information about the existence of the ODR Platform in its general terms and conditions applicable to its online sales contracts and online services contracts.
+If an online trader is obliged to use an ADR entity then it must, in addition to the above, provide information about the existence of the ODR Platform in its general terms and conditions applicable to its online sales contracts and online services contracts.

 If a trader fails to comply with the information requirements above, trading standards services can apply for a court order requiring them to comply.
 If the order is not complied with, the maximum penalty is an unlimited fine and two years’ imprisonment.